Kafka-In-Action-Book/Kafka-In-Action-Source-Code/README.md

 ### IDE setup

-1. I have used eclipse for my IDE.
+1. We have used Eclipse for our IDE.
 To set up for eclipse run mvn eclipse:eclipse from the base directory of this repo.
 Or, you can Import->Existing Maven Projects.

 ### Installing Kafka